On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

 \subsection{Evolution of $\Zg$ and $\Zstar$}

-In this subsection, we examine our model predictions for a typical system with a halo mass of $M_\text{h}=10^7\Msun$ at $z$=5.
-We do this by tracking the behaviour of the median and $10^\text{th}$-to-$90^\text{th}$ percentile variation for gas and stellar mass, $\Mg$ and $\Mstar$, and mass of metals in gas and stars, $\Zg$ and $\Zstar$, as a function of cosmic time.
+In this subsection, we focus on model predictions for the mass bin $M_\text{h}=10^7\Msun$ at $z=5$.
+We do this by tracking the behaviour of the median and $10^\text{th}$-to-$90^\text{th}$ percentile variation for gas and stellar mass, $\Mg$ and $\Mstar$, and mass of metals in gas and stars, $\Zg$ and $\Zstar$, as a function of cosmic time, using the Monte Carlo trees described in \S~\ref{ssec:input_trees}.
 We assume the fiducial model parameters as given in Table~\ref{tab:model_params}.
-In those cases in which we show model predictions based on parameter variations (e.g. IGM metallicity, $Z_\text{IGM}$), we show the predictions of the fiducial model as light grey curves.
-As argued in \citetalias{Menon2024}, this is an interesting mass bin to examine because it marks the transition between low-mass halos that are quenched by delayed feedback alone and high-mass halos that continue to accrete and form stars at late time.
+In those cases in which we show model predictions based on parameter variations (e.g. IGM metallicity, $Z_\text{IGM}$), we show the predictions of the fiducial model as light-grey curves.
+As argued in \citetalias{Menon2024}, $M_\text{h}=10^7\Msun$ is an interesting mass bin to examine because it marks the transition between low-mass halos that are quenched by delayed feedback alone and high-mass halos that continue to accrete gas and form stars to later times.

 \textbf{Fiducial Model Predictions:} We begin by assessing how the growth of $\Zg$ and $\Zstar$ is influenced by delayed feedback and the resulting bursty star formation.
-We compare our model predictions for the cases of instantaneous and delayed feedback, assuming the UV suppression of gas accretion in both cases.
+We compare our model predictions for the cases of instantaneous and delayed feedback, with the UV suppression of gas accretion in both cases.

-Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del} shows the case for instantaneous (delayed) feedback in the upper (lower) panel.
-Solid and dot-dashed curves correspond to the median values of $\Mg$ and $\Mstar$; dashed and dotted curves correspond to the median values of $\Zg$ and $\Zstar$; and the shaded regions indicate the $10^\text{th}$-to-$90^\text{th}$ percentile variations in each quantity.
+Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del} shows our model predictions assuming fiducial parameters for the instantaneous (delayed) feedback scenario (left and right panels) for halo mass bins of $M_\text{h} = 10^7 \Msun$ and $10^{10} \Msun$ (upper and lower panels).
+The solid and dot-dashed curves correspond to the median values of $\Mg$ and $\Mstar$; dashed and dotted curves correspond to the median values of $\Zg$ and $\Zstar$; and the shaded regions indicate the $10^\text{th}$-to-$90^\text{th}$ percentile variations in each quantity.